1650–1700 in Western fashion: Hairstyles

 Throughout the period, men wore their hair long with curls well past the shoulders.
 The bangs (fringe) were usually combed forward and allowed to flow over the forehead a bit.
 Although men had worn wigs to cover up thinning hair or baldness since 1624 when King Louis XIII (1601–1643) started to pioneer wig-wearing, the popularity of the wig or periwig as the standard wardrobe is usually credited to his son and successor Louis XIV (1638–1715).
 Louis started to go bald at a relatively young age and had to cover up his baldness with wigs.
 His early wigs very much imitated what were the hairstyles of the day, but they gave a thicker and fuller appearance than natural hair.
 Due to the success of the wigs, other men started to wear wigs as well.

 Wigs were introduced into the English-speaking world with other French styles when Charles II was restored to the throne in 1660, following a lengthy exile in France.
 By 1680, a part in the middle of the wig became the norm.
 The hair on either side of the part continued to grow in the 1680s until by the 1690s two very high pronounced points developed on the forehead.
 As well, during the 1680s, the wig was divided into three parts: the front including the center part and the long curls which fell well past the shoulders, the back of the head which was combed rather close to the head, and a mass of curls which flowed down the shoulders and back.
 The curls of the wig throughout the 1660s until 1700 were rather loose.
 Tighter curls would not make their appearance until after 1700.
 Every natural color of wig was possible.
 Louis XIV tended to favor a brown wig.
 His son, commonly referred to as Monseigneur, was well known for wearing blond wigs.

-Facial hair declined in popularity during this period although thin moustaches remained popular up until the 1680s.
+Facial hair declined in popularity during this period.
+The pointed beards of the previous period disappeared almost entirely but well-trimmed moustaches remained popular into the final decades of the century, particularly in places like Spain.
+This trend, like others, was most advanced in France and influenced trends in Restoration England, whereas facial hair lingered longer in places like Spain.
+Nonetheless, by the 1690s, almost all elite and upper class men in Western Europe would be clean-shaven and would remain so for the ensuing century.
+This was to the extent that, in 1698, Tsar Peter the Great of Russia instituted a "beard tax" to bring the Russian nobility into line with Western European standards and modernise Russian society.